 Tools For Making Gluten Free Sourdough:

 mixing bowl if you don’t own a bread banneton.
 So far, I have used this banneton 4 times.
 This product has great instructions for breaking in the banneton and keeping it clean. - Small Dutch Oven or 10-inch Cast Iron Pan – I have made a sourdough boule with a 4.5-quart Lodge Dutch oven and cast iron pan.
-I found getting steam using my Dutch oven easier, but both types work well.
+I found it easier to get steam using my Dutch oven, but both types work well.

 - Bread Lame – A bread lame is another inexpensive tool that is helpful in bread making.
 It is used to score the top of the bread so that it expands up and not out the sides.